-- Ph.D.
-History and Civilisation: European University Institute, Italy (EUI), Granted 1 January 2015.
+Ph.D History and Civilisation: European University Institute, Italy (EUI), Granted 15 January 2015.
 Thesis title: ‘A State of Corruption.
 Fraud and the Birth of British Trade Taxation, c.
 1550-90’.

 My doctoral dissertation revealed in a new light the new system of customs taxation in sixteenth-century England.
 An ‘eruption of corruption’ based on reports of fraud and evasion provides important detail about customs collections and the relationship between officials and the state.
 This activity contradicts a characterisation of the early English customs as exceptionally centralised from a European comparative perspective.
-Customs officers were, in fact, autonomous.
-Oversight of their practices and accounting was problematic, and this led to problems.
-Customs men were regularly criticised for their dubious wealth and bad behaviour.
-This stressed situation emerged as customs became increasingly valuable between 1558 and 1570.
-Accusations of corruption – a word used at the time – featured debate about how the new customs should be governed.
-This discourse, I argue, influenced critically how British customs developed from medieval equivalents.
+Customs officers were autonomous private actors.
+Oversight of their practices and accounting was problematic.
+Accusations of corruption – a word increasingly used at the time – featured debate about how the new customs should be governed.
+This was a discourse that I argue influenced how British customs developed from medieval foundations.
 Laws and the accounting systems behind new customs were designed to protect against misdemeanours.
 These structures lay behind a new national customs system that lasted from 1558 till 1800.
 Corruption was embedded in this area of early state formation.

-Master of Research: EUI, 2010-11.
+Master of Research: European University Institute, 2010-11.
 Taught units in social sciences and history and global and cultural history.
 Preliminary research allowing for continuation of doctoral research.
 Ungraded.

 Master of Philosophy in Early Modern Studies: University of Cambridge, 2009-10.
 Courses on early modern themes, including ‘Visual and Material Culture’, ‘Research Skills’ and ‘Thesis Writing’.
 70%